 -

-specifies the input file format, which in this case is basically the same as the audio codec.
+-f s16lespecifies the input file format, which in this case is basically the same as the audio codec.
 This is necessary to make FFmpeg understand that we’re providing it with raw data, and not expect file headers or metadata or what have you. -

-tells FFmpeg to treat the input as having two audio channels, in essence stereo audio.
+-ac 2tells FFmpeg to treat the input as having two audio channels, in essence stereo audio.
 You can leave this off and get mono audio; with the same data, it sounds like it’s being played at half-speed. -

-means that the data is coming from standard input. -
+-i -means that the data is coming from standard input. -

-generally apply to the input stream, while options after it apply to the output stream.
+-f wavspecifies the output file format.
+You might be thinking, “Wait, didn’t you already use-f?”
+Indeed I did.
+Options that come before-igenerally apply to the input stream, while options after it apply to the output stream.
 Intuitive, huh?

 As is my usual admonition, don’t do this.